Sample FAQ: Tummy cramps

 The baby’s digestive system is one long tunnel and consists of the:

-The gastrocolic reflex is the cramping (squeezing) of the baby’s large bowel in response to the baby taking in milk or other nutrition.
+The gastrocolic reflex is the cramping (squeezing) of the baby’s large bowel in response to the baby taking in milk.
 When a baby breastfeeds:

-Everyone has the gastrocolic reflex but it is more pronounced in babies.
-Consider that:
+Everyone has the gastrocolic reflex but it is more pronounced in babies because:

 When your baby has a painful gastrocolic reflex, you may notice: